ybello33/fox-app/README.md

-# Fox Autoscaler Project 🦊
+# Fox Autoscaler Home Exercise 🦊

 This project implements a Kubernetes-based application deployment for a Counter Service and a Fox App.
 The deployment is enhanced with Kubernetes Event-Driven Autoscaling (KEDA) to dynamically scale the Fox App based on the Counter Service’s metrics.